IonBaciu-Projects/Machine-Learning-Chatbot/README.md

-Machine Learning Chatbot

-This project is a work-in-progress Cybersecurity ML Chatbot that uses natural language processing and a trained model to answer questions about cybersecurity topics such as SQL, Linux, Malware, Programming Languages, SIEM tools, and more.
+# Cybersecurity ML Chatbot

+An interactive machine learning chatbot that answers common cybersecurity questions such as SQL, Linux, Malware, Programming Languages, SIEM tools, and more.
+It uses scikit learn for query classification and responds with security knowledge.

+> **Note:** This project is still in progress.
+It may make mistakes or misclassify some inputs.
+Updates will come soon.

-Features
+## Features

-Trained ML model (model.pkl) with example training data.
+- Pretrained ML model (`model.pkl`) for classifying questions

-Handles subtopics (e.g., malware types, Linux commands, SIEM tools).
+- Context-aware conversations (e.g., malware types, Linux commands)

-Interactive conversation flow with contextual follow-up questions.

-Chat logs are automatically saved in chat_log.txt.
+- Chat logs saved in `chat_log.txt`

-Designed for easy extension with new responses and training data.
+- Expandable training data (`data.py`) and responses dictionary